roma2023/ProxyServer/README.md

 # ProxyLab Project

-This repository contains the code and documentation for the ProxyLab project, which is part of the course on Computer Networks.
+This repository contains the code and documentation for the ProxyLab project, which is part of the course on Computer Systems.
 The project involves developing a multi-threaded web proxy that is capable of handling HTTP requests efficiently.
 This proxy offers features like caching and dynamic content filtering to optimize web traffic.

 ## Features
 - **Multi-threaded Design:** Enables concurrent processing of multiple client requests.